If ever there was a cable with an amazing cost-performance value, this is it.

 Origin Live don’t offer a cable to suit every system and we do not believe that there is such a thing as “the best cable”.
 We do believe however that there is “a best cable for your system”.
 This article provides plain talk that could save you a great deal of time and money.

-At quite a few Hi-Fi shows I have been accosted by sales representatives extolling the wonders of a new cable that we “must” try in our system and be “blown away”.
+At quite a few Hi-Fi shows we have been accosted by sales representatives extolling the wonders of a new cable that we “must” try in our system and be “blown away”.
 Not being completely cynical, we usually give them a whirl.
 The interesting thing is that in spite of sometimes consisting of solid silver and costing many times more, we have only found one of these offerings superior and this was 11 times the cost.
 I hasten to add that auditioning was by impartial consensus, as we usually have non-staff present in the comparisons.

 This story is not to say that most cables offered are poor but rather to illustrate that no cable will ever suit all systems.
 In the world of Hi-Fi equipment, cables seem to be one of the most system dependent items by a colossal margin which is one reason we hardly ever submit ours for review.